-Here are a couple of grabs from the book.
+Here are a couple of grabs from the first draft of the book.
 These have not been gone over with any great detail, so don’t crucify me if you find something wrong.
 Thanks.

 This book is about a character I will call OZ.
 For lack of anything better or more accurate to call it.